witnessmenow/spotify-api-arduino/README.md

     - Next
     - Previous
     - Seek
+    - Play (basic version, basically resumes a paused track)
+    - Pause
+    - Set Volume (doesn't seem to work on my phone, works on desktop though)
+    - Set Repeat Modes
+    - Toggle Shuffle

 ### What needs to be added:

-- Add a solution for expired tokens
+- Add a solution for expired tokens (hopefully done, needs to be tested)
-- Update readme with info on how to setup
-- Play/Pause
-- Volume Control
 - Current play time and song length to currently playing.
+- Save more info on player devices and state.

 ### Scopes